Create an Azure Stack HCI cluster using Windows Admin Center

 On 1.5 Install updates, click Install updates as needed to install any operating system updates.
 When complete, click Next.

 On 1.6 Install hardware updates, click Get updates as needed to get available vendor hardware updates.
+If you don't install the updates now, we recommend manually installing the latest networking drivers before continuing.
+Updated drivers are required if you want to use Network ATC to configure host networking.

 Some extensions require extra configuration on the servers or your network, such as configuring the baseboard management controller (BMC).
 Consult your vendor's documentation for details.